View Vicky Wolfe's Obituary on CommunityNewspaperGroup.com and share memories

 When she wasn't enjoying her students at school she enjoyed working in the yard, kayaking, the Denver Broncos and Iowa Hawkeyes, a nice cold one with friends and family by the camp fire, but her greatest love was her son Jordan who she was so proud of, and her family.
 They all meant the world to her.
 Vicky definitely leaves a void in this world in her passing.

 Vicky is survived by her son Jordan Wolfe (Jana Frohle) of Ft.
-Bragg, North Carolina; her mother Chuckie Fox of Oelwein; her siblings: Sandi Ingles/Linda Werdel of Waterloo, Debbie (Doug) Nuss of Oelwein and Lonnie (Dawn) Fox of Independence; her nieces and nephews: Jason (Kayla), Josh (Katie), Kerri (Jason), B.J.
+Bragg, North Carolina; her mother Chuckie Fox of Oelwein; her siblings: Sandi Ingles/Linda Werdel of Waterloo, Debbie (Doug) Nuss of Oelwein and Lonnie (Dawn) Fox of Independence; her sister-in-law Cindy Fox of Ellenton, Fla.; her nieces and nephews: Jason (Kayla), Josh (Katie), Kerri (Jason), B.J.
 (Jenna), Laura (Justin), Roy Curtis "RC" (Lisa) and many great nieces and nephews.

 She was preceded in death by her father Clifford (1994) and her brother Randy Fox (2019).